Creative-Inertia/OSCAR_Public/README.md

-# OSCAR — Open Source CAD Automation Rig
+# OSCAR — Open Source CAD Automation Claude Code and Autodesk Fusion 360

 A secure MCP (Model Context Protocol) server that gives Claude Code full control over your Autodesk Fusion 360 on your computer.